exakat/exakat-docs/Reference/Rules/Classes/CouldUseClassOperator.rst

 Classes may also be identified with a string, as a fully qualified name.
 Using the class operator is a more explicit way to do it.

 The `\:\:class` operator works with the local use expressions.
 It also provides a string, which may be further processed.
+The class operator is also called the 'scope resolution operator'.

 .. code-block:: php